Ruddickmg/vault-kms-provider/documentation/src/configuration/kubernetes.md

 title: Kubernetes
 ---

-### {{ title }}
+### Kubernetes

-Setting up kubernetes to use a KMS provider is different for each Kubernetes distro but documentation for kubernetes can be [found here](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#use-the-new-encryption-configuration-file).
-The following configuration is based on this documentation.
+[!NOTE] The following documentation is based on the  [official Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#use-the-new-encryption-configuration-file).

 You can generate a configuration with the default values to connect to the kms provider with the following command
 ```shell